 While not exactly considered common in dogs, they represent the third most common type of canine bone tumor.
 In cats, however, fibrosarcoma tumors are more prevalent.
 In fact, fibrosarcoma has been deemed the most common tumor type of cats.

 In dogs, fibrosarcomas tend to arise from the skin, the fat under the skin, and the tissues adjacent to these.
-These tumors are most often found in the trunk and extremities, the skull and jaw, included.
+These tumors are most often found in the trunk and extremities, the skull, and jaw.

 Though highly aggressive, most canine fibrosarcomas are considered only locally invasive.
 Nonetheless, about ten percent of will metastasize (spread) to distant tissues.